 In the fall of 2011, Mr. Holmes began his teaching career in Columbia Kentucky.
 He served as the Director of Bands at the Adair County Middle School, and Assistant Director of Bands at the Adair County High School (at the time, a 21 time state champion and 4 time national champion band program).
 His accomplishments during his tenure, include numerous distinguished ratings at KMEA ensemble concert band festivals with his middle school bands.
 Mr. Holmes also helped the Adair County High School achieve 3 KMEA State Finals appearances, and 1 State Finals championship (2011).

 In 2014, Mr. Holmes took over as the Director of Bands at the Glasgow Scottie Band program, where the marching band received their highest KMEA state ranking in the year of a new band director.
-His accomplishments include numerous distinguished ratings at KMEA ensemble concert band festivals with both the High School and Middle School bands, as well as 4 KMEA State Marching Finals appearances (2015, 2018, 2021 in KMEA Class 2A, and also in 2019 in KMEA Class 3A ).
+His accomplishments include numerous distinguished ratings at KMEA ensemble concert band festivals with both the High School and Middle School bands, as well as 5 KMEA State Marching Finals appearances (2015, 2018, 2021 and 2022 in KMEA Class 2A, and also in 2019 in KMEA Class 3A ).
 Important to note, the 2022 finals appearance resulted in Glasgow's 5th State Championship in Class AA.
 In addition, the Glasgow Scottie Marching Band was invited to perform in Washington DC 2016 National Memorial Day Parade.

 During the 2019 KMEA annual meeting, Holmes was nominated and awarded the 2019 Most Outstanding Young Band Director Award, presented by the International Bandmaster's Fraternity Phi Beta Mu.